ypan1988/matrix/README.md

 ## Overview

 Statslabs::Matrix is the fundamental package of Statslabs for statistical computing in C++.
-The Statslabs.Matrix library code is based on the matrix design chapter in 'The C++ Programming Language (4th Edition)' and provides:
+The Statslabs::Matrix library code is based on the matrix design chapter in 'The C++ Programming Language (4th Edition)' and provides:
   + A Matrix Template: Construction and Assignment; Subscripting and Slicing
   + Matrix arithmetic operations: Scalar Operations; Additions; Multiplication
   + Matrix Implementation: slice; MatrixSlice; MatrixRef; Matrix List Initialization; Matrix Access; Zero-Dimensional Matrix